WICG/turtledove/FLEDGE_Key_Value_Server_API.md

   <tr>
    <td>delete
    </td>
-   <td>If set, it indicates that this key should be deleted immediately.
+   <td>If set, it indicates that this key should be deleted.
    </td>
    <td>DSP, SSP
    </td>